Midwifery isn’t a profession for the faint of heart

 What is a preceptorship?

-The bulk of experiential and hands-on learning in a student’s training at Birthwise happens in the preceptorship, a one-on-one training relationship arranged by the student with a practicing midwife anywhere in the United States.
-Preceptorship placements begin in the fourth semester for campus students, and in the second semester for community students.
+The bulk of experiential and hands-on learning in a student’s training at Birthwise happens in the preceptorship, a one-on-one training relationship arranged by the student with a practicing midwife.
+There are certain states in which a Birthwise student cannot precept including New York, Florida, Illinois, New Mexico, Kentucky and Oregon.
+Please contact the Clinical Director for a complete list of states.
+Preceptorship begins in the fourth semester for campus students, and in the second semester for community students.
 Students remain in their preceptorship until they’ve completed their required numbers and are ready to graduate.
+Although Birthwise will assist students in locating a preceptorship site, we do not guarantee placement or completion of the preceptorship.

 Can prior learning be applied towards graduation from Birthwise?